-LED State EtherNet/IP Definition Modbus TCP Definition PROFINET Definition Off No Power No Power No power Initializing: Power up Self-Test Alternating Red/Green Communications failure.
+LED State EtherNet/IP Definition Modbus TCP Definition PROFINET Definition Off No Power No Power No power Initializing: Power up Self- Test Alternating Red/Green Communications failure.
 There is a communications error between the main processor and the ethernet co-processor within the unit.
 You must cycle power to the SMD23E2 to attempt to clear this fault.
-Flashing Initializing: Waiting for vali network. d physical connection to the Green Green Successful write to flash memory.
-Power must be cycled to the unit before a commands can be written to it.
-Steady Green Drive and Network are operational.
+Flashing Initializing: Waiting for valid physical connection to the network.
+Green Steady Green Drive and Network are operational.
 Drive and Network are operational.
+Device N are set.
 Device Name or IP Address are set.
-Initializing: IP Address ConflictInitializing: Device Name IP Address are not set.
-Flashing Red If the Network Status LED is also flashing, the IP Address or Network Protocol has bee changed.
+Initializing: IP Address Conflict Initializing: Device Name or IP Address are not set.
+Flashing Red If the Network Status LED is also flashing, the IP Address or Network Protocol has been changed.
 Cycle power to the unit to continue.
 If the Network Status LED is in any other state, a write to flash memory has failed.
 Cycle power to the unit to clear this fault.
 Steady Red Overtemperature fault.
-Rem Overtemperature fault.
 Remove power from the unit and allow it to cool to clear the fault.